EYBlockchain/nightfall_3/nightfall-administrator/README.md

 the near future.
 The Executor can then `add` these data to their local administrator container (which MUST be connected to the relevant blockchain).

 Note that if an Executor is not an approver, they can still trigger a transaction _provided there are sufficient approvals_ in the database.
 If they are not an approver, they should hit return when asked for an Approver private key.

+## Removing the multisig

+It may be necessary to remove control from the multisig contract.
+This should be a rare event but it enables software that is not directly compatible with a multisig to be used (an example is upgrading a contract using `nightfall-deployer`)

+The multisig can be removed and replaced with a single account by selecting `Transfer ownership` from the Admin menu and transferring ownership to a single account key.
+Multisig approval is required to remove the multisig of course.